-Within the first semester of coursework, candidates are required to participate in two 40-hour practicum experiences in an accredited school.
-These early field experiences are components of the courses completed during the first semester, TCHL 825 The Professional Semester - Initial Experience and TCHL 834 Curriculum Development.
-One of the field experiences is to be completed in a primary classroom (K, 1, or 2) while the other must be completed in an intermediate classroom (3, 4, or 5).
+Within the first semester of coursework, candidates are required to participate in a 40-hour practicum experience in an accredited school.
+This early field experience is a component of the course, TCHL 825 The Professional Semester - Initial Experience, which is included in the first semester of enrollment.
+The practicum experience is to be completed in a primary classroom (K, 1, or 2) and in an intermediate classroom (3, 4, or 5).
 A self-contained 6th grade classroom would also be considered acceptable for the intermediate practicum.
+A total of 20 hours should be included at each level.

-Candidates who have a relationship with an accredited school can make their own placements for the field experiences.
+Candidates who have a relationship with an accredited school can make their own placements for the experience.
 The Office of Teacher Education can arrange placement for those who need assistance.